 I thank her and notice she just stands there looking at me.
 So as not to be rude, I tell her how I’m under the weather, yada, yada.
 She replies with “yes, I know I haven’t been feeling well either”.
 I’m thinking at that point that she’s there with parents to pick up something from the pharmacy.
 Then she pulls her arm towards me and shows me…

 I asked her if she’d shown her mom and she said well she’s seen it but she thinks they’re cat scratches.
-AHH NO!
+REALLY?
 Obviously mom doesn’t give a hoot because she would know those aren’t cat scratches and if she cared she would do something about that.
-She was wearing a short sleeve shirt and not trying to hide it.
+She was wearing a short sleeve shirt and not trying to hide it, so it was obvious she’s reaching out.
 The child wanted someone to see and someone to share that with.
 She wasn’t hiding it.

-I was livid.
-L I V I D!
-I wanted to find that parent and pop her in the face.
-Sorry, I’m not confrontational or irrational, (usually) but when it comes to kids, racism, or the elderly, there is no line and I don’t hesitate.
+Could I just find that parent and pop her in the face?
+Sorry, I’m not confrontational or irrational, (usually) but when it comes to kids, there is no line and I don’t hesitate.

 But I was thinking, really GOD?
 Right now when I’m feeling crappy, feverish and might cause a scene and what if I say or do something horrible because I’m not myself right now?
 (I’ve told my husband, my kids and my friends if I were ever arrested, it would be cause I was standing up for a child (with worthless parents).